Module example3

 help_layer()

-# Import required polymer classes (Polypropylene, PET)
+# Import required polymer classes (Polypropylene, PET with two states)

-from patankar.layer import gPET, PP
+from patankar.layer import gPET, wPET, PP

 # %% Build the materials